acch/tinysync/README.md

 # Tinysync

-Tinysync is a simple tool for keeping a directory synchronized between different computers.
+Tinysync is a simple tool for keeping a directory synchronized between multiple computer systems.
-Its primary design goal is to be small, lightweight, and not require any additional software to accomplish this task.
+Its primary design goal is to be small, lightweight, and not require additional software to accomplish this task.

 Tinysync is based on [Bash](https://www.gnu.org/software/bash/) and [rsync](https://rsync.samba.org/) - it is known to run on Linux and BSD, but should work on any Unix-compatible operating system.
 Tinysync requires a central server to synchronize data with, but in fact does not require installation of any software on this server.

+---

+### What it is designed for:
+- A single user, working on different computers during different times of the day

+### What it is *not* designed for:
+- A single user, working on different computers simultaneously
+- Multiple users sharing files with each other

+### Important
+Tinysync does not implement logic for locking files or resolving conflicts.
+If files are modified on different clients simultaneously then some of these changes will get lost!

+---

 ## Components

-- **_sync.conf_**
+- **_ sync.conf _**
   The configuration file which includes your personal information such as server address and user name
 - **sync.conf.sample**
   Sample configuration file which which needs to be copied and edited